MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-glossary.md

 <a name="hpa"></a>**High-performance analytics (HPA)**

 HPA is paradigm describing the distribution of data across multiple cores by means of efficient disk I/O, threading, and data management in memory.
 Instead of passing large amounts of data from node to node, the computations are distributed to the data. <p/> ScaleR, which is designed to process large data one chunk at a time, is also designed to process each chunk of data independently and in parallel.
-Each computing resource needs access only to that portion of the total data source required for its particular computation. <p/> In ScaleR, HPA is evident in functions such as rxLinMod and other RevoScaleR analytics functions that focus on efficiently feeding data to available cores by means of efficient disk I/O, threading, and data management in memory. <a href="scaler-user-guide-manage-threads.md">Learn more…</a>
+Each computing resource needs access only to that portion of the total data source required for its particular computation. <p/> In ScaleR, HPA is evident in functions such as rxLinMod and other RevoScaleR analytics functions that focus on efficiently feeding data to available cores by means of efficient disk I/O, threading, and data management in memory.
+[Learn more…](scaler-user-guide-manage-threads.md)

 <br>